 MS and MG are autoimmune diseases, meaning they both occur as a result of the immune system attacking healthy cells and tissues within the body.

-Both diseases can cause vision and neuromuscular symptoms.
+Both diseases can cause vision and motor symptoms.
 However, the symptoms of MS may be more widespread.

 MS and MG require treatment with medication and complementary therapies.
-Whereas MS is progressive, MG generally has a good outcome with treatment, and may completely resolve following surgical removal of the thymus gland.
+Whereas MS is progressive, MG symptoms may completely resolve following surgical removal of the thymus gland.